- To learn how to apply certain concepts and principles within management accounting.

 - Students are able to apply basic sensitivity analysis to budgeting and short-term decision-making

 - Topic 2.
-Budgeting and budgetary control.
+Cost concepts and costs allocation

 - Midterm testIndividual, in-class (or online), open book